Over the last few years, we’ve focused on helping SaaS businesses get organic search traffic through their blogs.

 You should leverage long-tail keywords because they’re usually less competitive keywords showing that a person is further down in the sales funnel, which means there’s a higher chance of a conversion.
 Again, do not over-focus on search volume and don’t let keyword research tools trick you.
 Yes, short-tail keywords may have a higher search volume, but there’s way less chance for conversion because they’re usually too broad and generic.
 Long-tail keywords can often bring more SEO traffic than Ahrefs is promising, especially if you’re just starting out with your blog.

 - Blog content SEO optimization

 Now that you’ve got your target keywords and maybe even an article draft, it’s time to optimize your articles to make sure they get the well-deserved organic traffic.

 - Include keywords, but no keyword stuffing

 You should add keywords throughout the text, but make them seem natural and blended.
-Don’t go overboard with repeating the same keywords as it may look like keyword stuffing and alienate your readers.
+Don’t go overboard with repeating the same keywords with your SaaS content writing as it may look like keyword stuffing and alienate your readers.
 Don’t forget to add your main keywords to the URL slug, title and headings.